Debts and Creditors

 At the legal rate beginning 60 days after the four-month creditor claim period ends. |

 Yes.
-The Personal Representative must pay the Homestead Allowance, Family Allowance and Exempt Property before all other claims, including creditor claims, debts, taxes and costs of probate.
-If there is not enough property in the estate to pay all of these special payments, pay the Homestead Allowance first, pay the Family Allowance second and the Exempt Property next.
-Even if the person who died made a will that disinherited the spouse or children, the Personal Representative needs to pay the allowances and exempt property out of the estate.
+The Personal Representative must pay the Homestead Allowance and Family Allowance before all other claims, including creditor claims, debts, taxes and costs of probate.
+If there is not enough property in the estate to pay all of these special payments, pay the Homestead Allowance first, pay the Family Allowance second and determine the Exempt Property last.
+Even if the person who died made a will that disinherited the spouse or children, the Personal Representative must follow these rules – the personal representative still needs determine the exempt property and pay the allowances out of the estate.
 The spouse and children may disclaim their interest in receiving any allowances and exempt property, and would need to file a document with the court stating this.

 Allowances and exempt property are special payments that the Personal Representative makes to family members of the person who died from estate property.
 They can total up to $55,000 (or more in some cases).
 These payments are in addition to any shares that the family members receive from the estate (unless the Will says something differently).